Planning a trip to Split, Croatia, and looking for the best things to do in Split?

 If you are a Game of Thrones fan, you’ll want to tour the cellars!
 The cellars feature as Daenerys Targaryen’s throne room in seasons 4 and 5.
 Here’s where she kept her dragons!

-Check out this highly-rated guided tour of filming locations in town that were transformed into Meereen on the show.
+Check out this highly-rated guided tour of Game of Thrones filming locations in town that were transformed into Meereen on the show.
 The 90-minute tour offers fascinating insights as you walk the Old Town and tour the cellars.

 Book this tour now!